matomo-org/developer-documentation/docs/5.x/media-analytics/faq.md

 It is important to define these methods before the Piwik tracker file is loaded.
 Otherwise, your `matomoAsyncInit` or `matomoMediaAnalyticsAsyncInit` method will never be called.

-In order to use your additional tracker(s) outside the `matomoAsyncInit` function, you will need to declare the tracker name as a Global variable.
+In order to use your additional tracker(s) outside the `matomoAsyncInit` function, you will need to declare the tracker name as a global variable.
 For example:

 ```js
   var matomoTracker1;